 And then of course continuing to sweat profusely after gulping down bowls of spicy soup.

-What I really should be eating is a simple Malaysian chapati for lunch, which I luckily learned how to make during a cooking class in India.
+What I really should be eating is a simple Indian chapati for lunch, which I luckily learned how to make during a cooking class in India.

 A simple Indian bread perfect for soaking up those rich curries.